uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

     ![Collection search page](./images/common/collection-search-page.png)

-1. The list of Collections will be filtered down to all Collections others have granted you access to, which should help you find the Collections you need.
+1. Click the "Shared With You" tab.
+The list of Collections will be filtered down to all Collections others have granted you access to, which should help you find the Collections you need.

     ![Collection Search page of Globus Web App.
 "Shared With You" tab is selected and the list of Collections has been filtered down.](./images/gi-find-shared-collections/003-list.png)